FGI-GEOINFO/Baltic-Explorer/docs/ubuntu_install.md

-# Tutorial
+# Install instructions for Ubuntu 18.04 from local copy

-This tutorial will cover an installation from scratch of a Baltic Explorer instance in an Ubuntu 18.04 LTS.
+This tutorial will cover an installation of Baltic Explorer for Ubuntu 18.04 LTS from a local copy.

 You need sudo grants, and it must be connected to Internet.

+## Download Baltic-Explorer-master

+Download and save Baltic-Explorer-master from github.

 ## Install python-GDAL dependencies
 *GDAL is not needed in the main Baltic Explorer system.
 It is included to enable adding, for example analysis functioanlities to the system.
 If you wish to not install GDAL, in order to not get errors in the installation, you need to remove the import of "osgeo" from the views.py file.